madrid

 Churrería Madrid 1883

 Experience a dream of chocolate with a side of traditional churros at Madrid's oldest churrería.
-With four generations of history, the current owners of this establishment remain faithful to the old recipes of these beloved deep-fried pastries.
-The interior design combines both vintage and contemporary elements, and visitors are welcome to observe the staff preparing fresh churros in the open kitchen.
+With four generations of history, the current owners of these establishments, two more in the city, remain faithful to the old recipes of these beloved deep-fried pastries.
+The interior design combines both vintage and contemporary elements, and you are welcome to observe the staff preparing fresh churros in the open kitchen.
 In addition to their signature churros, the churrería offers a variety of breakfast options, sandwiches, waffles, and more.

 Read More